-How to reset your iPhone
+How to factory reset iPhone

-- Tap Erase All Content and Settings, enter your passcode (if you have one).
+- Tap Erase All Content and Settings

-- Tap Erase iPhone, Tap Erase iPhone again to confirm.
+- Tap Erase iPhone again to confirm

 You’re all set, all the information on your iPhone has been erased and you should see the iOS welcome screen like when you first purchased your iPhone.
-At this point you are good to hand your device to someone else, restore a backup, or set up your iPhone as new.
+At this point, you are good to hand your device to someone else, restore a backup, or set up your iPhone as new.